PLCHome/ioBroker.pylontech/README.md

 7000:telnet:0:/dev/ttyUSB0:115200 8DATABITS NONE 1STOPBIT remctl
 ```

+RFC
 Here are the settings of the above config.
-RFC2217 can be selected here in the ioBroker adapter.
 The device port is 7000.

 - 7000 - port
 - /dev/ttyUSB0 - name of serial port